Bridge Loans: What They Are And How They Work In Real Estate

 Bridge loans can be a handy option to get you out of a jam, but you will pay for that convenience.
 That’s because the interest rate is higher than with a conventional loan.
 While interest rates can vary, let’s look at the implications of having a bridge loan with an interest rate that’s 2% higher than on a standard, fixed-rate loan.

 On a $250,000 loan that has a 3% interest rate, you might be paying $1,054 for a conventional loan, an amount that would rise to $1,342 with a bridge loan that had a 2% higher interest rate.

 The reason for high interest rates on bridge loans is because the lender knows you will only have the loan for a short time.
 That means that they aren’t able to make money servicing the loan, as in collecting your monthly payment over the long term.
 They have to charge more interest upfront to make it worth their while to loan you the money at all.

-In addition, you’ll need to pay closing cost and fees, as you would with a traditional mortgage.
+In addition, you’ll need to pay closing costs and fees, as you would with a traditional mortgage.
 That likely includes administration fees, appraisal fees, escrow, a title policy, notary services and potentially other line items that your lender will explain.

-And finally, you’ll pay an origination fee on the loan, based on the amount you’re borrowing.
+Finally, you’ll pay an origination fee on the loan, based on the amount you’re borrowing.
 With each point of the origination fee (which your lender will arrive at based on the type of loan you get) you will typically pay about 1% of the total loan amount.

-And while those fees don’t seem enormous, remember that you can only keep your bridge loan for up to one year – that means that you are likely to be paying those fees again in the near term, when you get the new mortgage that will replace the one that you pay off when your old home sells.
+While those fees don’t seem enormous, remember that you can only keep your bridge loan for up to one year – that means that you are likely to be paying those fees again in the near term, when you get the new mortgage that will replace the one that you pay off when your old home sells.
 These fees are essentially money out of your pocket that you won’t recoup.

 For an estimation of what your bridge loan might cost, try this bridge loan calculator that lets you consider different scenarios.